edwintye/edwintye.github.io/_posts/2021-08-29-using-envoy-to-bridge-a-kubernetes-migration.md

 ```

 Unfortunately, the application still fails to spin up due to health check failures even when it was successful
 for envoy.
-We can in theory have the appliactoin health check go through envoy, but that creates another
+We can in theory have the application health check go through envoy, but that creates another
 problem which we discuss later.
 Learning from how istio configure the sidecar,
 we introduce another route which forwards the health check to the application.
 K8s can now `httpGet` at
 `:15080/app-health/get/<original_path>` for the application health and accurately determine container